mvolkmann/blog/src/swift/Xcode.md

 In the past there was a "Rename..." option in this menu.
 It was moved to Editor ...
 Refactor ...
 Rename.

+### Sticky Headers

+When scrolling down through code, the first line of each type and function definition that encloses the code being viewed sticks at the top of the editor window to provide context.

 ### Multiple Editor Panes

 To open a file in a new split pane,